 Best Checking Accounts Promotions and Deals

-The very first checking account I opened after graduating college was with Citi.
+The very first checking account I opened after graduating college was with Citi®.
 Partly because they had a great online bonus, and mostly because their branch was half a block from my apartment.
-Citi is currently offering up to $1,500 bonus on their priority account if you meet the following criteria:
+Citi is currently offering up to $2,000 bonus on their priority account if you meet the following criteria:

-- Within 20 days of account opening, make the minimum deposit of $15,000 or more into the new account, and maintain the required Minimum Balance in your eligible account for an additional 60 days from the 21st day.
+- Within 20 days of account opening, make the minimum deposit of new-to-Citi funds into the new account, and maintain the required Minimum Balance in your eligible account for an additional 60 days from the 21st day.
 If your Balance falls into a lower Balance Tier for even one day during the Maintenance Period, your Maximum Bonus will change.

 Aspiration does good things for the world while you reap the rewards.
 With access to a high-interest spend and save accounts and cash back on spending, it’s ideal for users that want to get a little more for their money.
 But the company goes one step further and supports you in investing in eco-friendly ventures as well as pledging to give a percentage of account fees to charity.